A. P. Herbert: Later parliamentary career, 1945–1950

 After his re-election in the 1945 general election on 5 July, Herbert noted of the new Parliament that "the surge of Socialism into the House of Commons was something to see."
 The Labour Party, under Clement Attlee, had won 393 seats and the Conservatives had won only 197.
 Herbert said of the newly elected Labour MPs, "Arrogance, I am sorry to say, remained.
 There was such a concerto of nastiness and hate and imbecile yelling, that I thanked God, many times, that I was an Independent and could be silent without disloyalty".
 Herbert campaigned to ensure that the newly elected MPs realised the significance of private members' time.
 He prepared a number of private member's bills, including ones covering betting reform, legal aid for the poor, a fairer voting system, and the abolition of decree nisi.
 However, he was unsuccessful in his first attempt to guarantee private members' time, which was restored later in the Parliament.

 In autumn 1945, George Orwell had the essay Notes on Nationalism published in the magazine Polemic and named Herbert as one of the followers of "neo-Toryism", who were marked by a "desire not to recognise that British power and influence have declined."
 Herbert's biographer, Reginald Pound, noted, "APH would have rejected the Tory affiliation, though his inclinations were with the Right."

 From July 1945 to 1946, Herbert worked on the libretto for Charles B. Cochran's new musical, Big Ben.
 It opened at the Adelphi Theatre on 17 July 1946 and was watched on its opening night by Churchill, Montgomery, Attlee and Herbert, but Cochran himself was too ill to attend.
-During its first three months, it took an average of £4,000 a week at the box office, but the running costs were also high and so there was no fortune in it for Cochran or for Herbert.
+During its first three months, it took an average of £4,000 a week at the box office, but the running costs were also high, so there was no fortune in it for Cochran or for Herbert.
 Its run was over at the end of 1946, after 172 performances.
 Cochran commissioned Herbert to write another musical, Bless the Bride, which opened at the Adelphi on 26 April 1947.
-It ran for two-and-a-quarter years, was the source of "an accretion of cash" for Herbert, and was being Cochran's most successful musical.
-It includes the hit song 'Ma Belle Marguerite'.
+It ran for two-and-a-quarter years, was the source of "an accretion of cash" for Herbert, and was Cochran's most successful musical.
+It included the hit song "Ma Belle Marguerite".